Marjanj67/Data-aqusition/simple tasks/getting a table using pandas/readme.md

+# Codes for grabing data from a website in a simple way

-this is a code for grabbing a table from a webpage using pandas
+This is a code for grabbing a table from a webpage using pandas